 You can find Phoenix cafes downtown (1700 E. 9th Street), in the Warehouse District (826 W. St. Clair Ave.), in Ohio City (3000 Bridge Ave.), in Coventry (1793 Coventry Rd.), and in Cleveland Heights (2287 Lee Rd.).

 All their locations serve a wide variety of hot and cold drinks, as well as baked goods from other local spots.
 A latte is usually my go-to, but Phoenix also does French Presses, tea drinks, and more.
 If you love an intense mocha, try a Speedball.
 And fans of iced coffee will like their Toddy, which they describe as being “like rocket fuel for people.”

-I’ve been to most Phoenix’s locations and really like their Ohio City and Lee Road cafes.
+I’ve been to most of Phoenix’s locations and really like their Ohio City and Lee Road cafes.
 Their Ohio City cafe has an outdoor patio that’s perfect for sunny days, and their Lee Road location is light and airy and a great place to work.

 2. Rising Star Coffee Roasters